ltrgoddard/thesis/temp.markdown

 In the following piece, describing the role of humour in the stories, Lewis quotes William James on the fundamental absurdity of the body:

-> One need only shut oneself in a closet and begin to think of the fact
+> \singlespacing One need only shut oneself in a closet and begin to
-> of one’s being there, of one’s queer bodily shape in the darkness (a
+> think of the fact of one’s being there, of one’s queer bodily shape in
-> thing to make children scream at, as Stevenson says), of one’s
+> the darkness (a thing to make children scream at, as Stevenson says),
-> fantastic character and all, to have the wonder steal over the detail
+> of one’s fantastic character and all, to have the wonder steal over
-> as much as over the general fact of being, and to see that it is only
+> the detail as much as over the general fact of being, and to see that
-> familiarity that blunts it.’[^401]
+> it is only familiarity that blunts it.’[^401]

 \noindent The connection to *The Harmless Building* here is clear: just like Lewis, Oliver shows a consistent concern with the defamiliarising,